tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 ```

 ## The Performance of Linear Insertion Sort
 How fast is insertion sort?
 Not very, it turns out.
-To estimate it's performance, note that $n-1$ insertions are needed to sort an $n$-element vector.
-Each insertion requires doing a [[linear search]] followed by an insertion.
-Getting an exact count of how many comparisons (the standard measure of sort efficiency) are done is tricky, and so we will answer a simpler question: in the *worst-case*, how many comparisons does insertion sort do?
+To estimate it's performance, note that it will do at most $n-1$ insertions since each insertion guarantees one more element is in the sorted part.
+Each insertion requires doing a [[linear search]] to find out where it is inserted.
+Getting an exact count of how many comparisons (the standard measure of sort efficiency) are done is a little tricky, and so we will answer a simpler question: in the *worst-case*, how many comparisons does insertion sort do?

 Suppose that the [[linear search]] part of insertion sort always does the worst-case number of comparisons, i.e. it always searches to the end of the sorted part of the list.
 If we are sorting 5 numbers, it would go like this: